moo-kesh/hirist_plus_ext/README.md

 - Only activates on Hirist job listing pages
 - Does not collect any user data
 - Does not track your browsing
-- Only requires minimal permissions to function
+- Only requires minimal permissions to function:
+  - Access to hirist.tech for functionality
+  - Access to LinkedIn/Glassdoor for search redirection